Phantom Singer: Seasons 1 to 3

 The first round of the quartet stage features the quartets performing their selected song and scored by the panel in the same way as the "duet v duet" and "trio v trio" stages.
 Only the quartet ranked first is allowed to keep all their members while one member from each of the other quartets is eliminated.
 The remaining contestants are then randomly grouped into quartets for the next round.
 Similar to the previous round, only the top ranked quartet keeps all their members while the other quartets lose a member each.
 The remaining twelve contestants write down the contestants they wished to be in a quartet with and undergo an interview with the panel to make their case.
 The panel makes the final decision based on the vocal range of each contestant and the members' ability to work together as a team.

 During the first round of the final stage, the three finalist quartets perform two songs in front of the panel and a live studio audience, accompanied by a live band and chamber orchestra.
 Points are awarded based on votes from both the audience and the panel of producers.
 The very last round of the final stage features a much larger studio audience and is televised live.
 The quartets perform two songs each.
 The panel does not evaluate the quartets, who are instead awarded points based on text voting and votes from the live studio audience.
 The winner is decided based on the cumulative points from both rounds.

 The scoring method for the "1 v 1" stage was changed in the third season.
 In that stage, individual producers score each contestant out of 100, with the highest score being 600.
-Previously, the individual producers only voted for which contestant to keep and the contestant with the least number of votes was immediately a candidate for elimination.
+Previously, the individual producers only voted for which contestant to keep and the contestant with the fewest votes was immediately a candidate for elimination.